 The driving goal when designing Docmosis was the desire to create templates using tools that people already know, like: Microsoft Word or LibreOffice.

-Being abot to use these well known and richly featured word processors as the template editor means that simple tasks like:
+Being able to use these well known and richly featured word processors as the template editor means that simple tasks like:

 - Specifying Page Size and Page Orientation